Avoid Out-of-Pocket Costs for Labs and Tests

 When trying to determine whether tests or labs may be covered by the Health Plan, consider the explanation your doctor gives for how the results will be used.
 Seek to understand whether the results will directly determine the next steps of your treatment plan. - Is this a repeat test or a genetic test?

 In the case of repeated tests or genetic testing, ask your doctor to contact the Health Plan to determine coverage.
-Repeating tests may be a routine practice for a given provider or facility, but the Health Plan may have a limit on how often a particular test can be performed to be deemed medically necessary.
-When it comes to genetic testing, although such tests have grown in popularity, they may be used for investigational or informational purposes only, which would not be considered medically necessary.
-For additional tests that are not covered by the Health Plan, refer to the table above.
+Repeating tests may be a routine practice for a given provider or facility, but the Health Plan may have a limit on how often a particular test can be performed within certain time periods to be deemed medically necessary.
+When it comes to genetic testing, although such tests have grown in popularity, they are used for investigational or informational purposes only, which would not be considered medically necessary.

 Talk to the Health Plan

-To start the predetermination process, your provider should submit the applicable medical records and a letter of medical necessity, including diagnoses and procedure codes for the services being considered, to the Health Plan Claims Department via fax at (323) 866-2351 or via email at hpclaims@dgaplans.org.
-After the information is reviewed by the Health Plan, you will receive a written response that assesses the medical necessity of the tests.
+To start the predetermination process, your provider should submit the applicable medical records and a letter of medical necessity, including diagnoses and procedure codes for the services being considered, to the Health Plan’s Claims Department via fax at (323) 782-9287 or via email at hpclaims@dgaplans.org.
+After the information is reviewed by the Health Plan, you will receive a written response that determines the medical necessity of the tests.
 If your provider has any questions about this process, the provider should contact the Health Plan at (323) 866-2200, Ext.
 401.